 In a world of constant distractions and notifications, being productive seems like an impossible challenge.
-However, the good people of the internet try and look for ways to improve your productivity and help us lead a better life.
+However, the good people of the internet try and look for ways to improve their productivity and help them lead a better life.
 The problem is, most of this content gets unnoticed or gets lost in the internet wasteland.
-Or worse, the content you do spend time reading is actually a clickbait!
+Or worse, the content you do spend time reading is actually clickbait!
 Sigh…

 To help you save time and actually be productive with it, we scoured the internet for some of the best productivity hacks and tools out there.
 Bookmark this blog post as this will be your go-to guide to everything productivity-related for years to come.

 Why Productivity is Important?

 Work is an important part of our lives as it gives us meaning and a sense of accomplishment and belonging in the world.
 However, if not done effectively, it can be the leading cause of our unhappiness.